AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

 Note that you could recursively query the friends of the friends.
 You can even query friends of friends of friends ... to any depth, but it is unwise to nest queries too deeply (and some servers limit nesting to 3 or 4 levels).
-You can't see this with the above data as Luke and Leia sadly do not have any friends yet.
+Unfortunately, you can't test this with the above data as Luke and Leia sadly do not have any friends (yet).

-The `Character` type is an object since it has fields (sub-queries) within it. `Query` is an object, but it is special being the **root query**.
+The `Character` type is used as a GraphQL object since it has fields (sub-queries) within it. `Query` is an object, but it is special, being the **root query**.

-The `Friends` field of `Character` defines a list, in this case implemented using a slice of pointers.
+The `Friends` field provides a list of `Character`, in this case implemented using a slice of pointers.

 The `Name` field has the GraphQL scalar type of `String!` because it uses the Go `string` type.
 Similarly, any Go integer types create the GraphQL `Int!` type, Go bool => `Boolean!` and float32/float64 => `Float!`.
 Note that these types are followed by an exclamation mark (!) which indicates they are not nullable.
-You can get the nullable version by using pointers or the `nullable` tag.
+You can get the nullable version by using pointers or adding `nullable` to the field tag (as explained later).

 Now we'll look at some more advanced types....